Italian nationality law: Effects of decision no. 4466 of 2009 from the Court of Cassation on jurisprudence

 After this 2009 decision, the judges in the Court of Rome (Tribunale di Roma) awarded, in more than 500 cases, Italian citizenship to the descendants of a female Italian citizen, born before 1948; and to the descendants of an Italian woman who had married a non-Italian citizen before 1948.

 As the Italian Parliament has not coded this decision from Cassation into law, it is not possible for these descendants to obtain jus sanguinis citizenship, making the pertinent application before a consulate or a competent office of vital and civil records in Italian municipalities.

 For these kind of descendants of Italian women the possibility of receiving recognition of Italian citizenship therefore only remains by making a case in the Italian Court.

-Travel freedom of Italian citizens

-Visa requirements for Italian citizens are administrative entry restrictions by the authorities of other states placed on citizens of Italy.
-In 2017, Italian citizens had visa-free or visa on arrival access to 174 countries and territories, ranking the Italian passport 3rd in terms of travel freedom (tied with American, Danish, Finnish and Spanish passports) according to the Henley visa restrictions index.
-Additionally, the World Tourism Organization also published a report on 15 January 2016 ranking the Italian passport 1st in the world (tied with Denmark, Finland, Germany, Luxembourg, Singapore and the United Kingdom) in terms of travel freedom, with the mobility index of 160 (out of 215 with no visa weighted by 1, visa on arrival weighted by 0.7, eVisa by 0.5 and traditional visa weighted by 0).

-The Italian nationality is ranked eighth, together with Finland, in Nationality Index (QNI).
-This index differs from the Visa Restrictions Index, which focuses on external factors including travel freedom.
-The QNI considers, in addition, to travel freedom on internal factors such as peace & stability, economic strength, and human development as well.

 Dual citizenship

 According to Italian law, multiple citizenship is explicitly permitted under certain conditions if acquired on or after 16 August 1992.
 (Prior to that date, Italian citizens with jus soli citizenship elsewhere could keep their dual citizenship perpetually, but Italian citizenship was generally lost if a new citizenship was acquired, and the possibility of its loss through a new citizenship acquisition was subject to some exceptions.)
 Those who acquired another citizenship after that date but before 23 January 2001 had three months to inform their local records office or the Italian consulate in their country of residence.
 Failure to do so carried a fine.
 Those who acquired another citizenship on or after 23 January 2001 could send an auto-declaration of acquisition of a foreign citizenship by post to the Italian consulate in their country of residence.
 On or after 31 March 2001, notification of any kind is no longer necessary.